pyr/uncaught/README.md

 [org.spootnik/uncaught "0.5.1"]
 ```

+Up to date instructions and pointers to other build environement are available on [clojars](https://clojars.org/org.spootnik/uncaught)

 ## Documentation

 `(uncaught [e & body])`: When an uncaught exception is thrown, execute `body` while binding `e` to the exception.